perimeter-81/go-ping-vrf/README.md

 # go-ping-vrf

-*ICMP Ping library for Go, modified to allow for Virtual Routing and Forwarding in Linux*
+*The popular ICMP Ping library for Go, modified to work when using vrf (Virtual Routing and Forwarding) in Linux*

 Original: [https://github.com/go-ping/ping]()